ericf/timebox/README.md

 #### Deploy Firebase Database

-With your Firebase project all setup, you can now create database which gives __your GitHub account__ write access and deploy the database and its rules to Firebase:
+With your Firebase project all setup, you can now create a version of the database which gives __your GitHub account__ write access and deploy that database and its rules to Firebase:

 ```
 node scripts/create-db ericf | firebase database:set -y "/" && firebase deploy